-How to Use the head Command in Linux?
+How to Master the head Command in Linux

-The head command is a powerful utility in Linux and Unix-like operating systems that allows users to view the beginning of files.
-It’s particularly useful for quickly checking the contents of large files without opening the entire document.
-Here’s a detailed look at how to leverage this command effectively.
+The head command is a fundamental utility in Linux that allows users to quickly view the beginning portion of files.
+This can be incredibly useful for checking the contents of large files without having to open the entire document.
+In this post, we’ll explore how to efficiently use the head command with various options.

 Basic Usage